 \subsubsection{The \v{C}ebotarev argument}

 For any finitely-generated torsion $R$-module $M$ and $x\in M$, write

-When $\rho_E$ has large image, a standard application of the \v{C}ebotarev density theorem can be used to show that, given $R$-linearly independent classes $c_1,\dots,c_s\in\rH^1(K,T^{(k)})$, there exist infinitely many primes $\ell\in\cL_E$ such that ${\rm ord}({\rm loc}_\ell(c_i))={\rm ord}(c_i)$, $i=1,\dots,s$ (see \cite[Cor.~3.2]{mccallum}).
-Assuming only the hypothesis (\ref{eq:h1}), one can obtain a corresponding statement with ``error terms''.
+When $\rho_E$ has large image, a standard application of the \v{C}ebotarev density theorem can be used to show that, given $R$-linearly independent classes $c_1,\dots,c_s\in\rH^1(K,T^{(k)})$, there exist infinitely many primes $\ell\in\cL$ such that ${\rm ord}({\rm loc}_\ell(c_i))={\rm ord}(c_i)$, $i=1,\dots,s$ (see \cite[Cor.~3.2]{mccallum}).
+Assuming only hypothesis (\ref{eq:h1}), one can obtain a similar result with ``error terms''.
 Our version of this is Proposition~\ref{prop:prime2} below, which provides the key technical input for our proof of Theorem~\ref{thm:Zp-twisted}.
 Before proving this proposition we define the error terms that appear in its statement.